 - The most consecutive days with temperatures in the 70s all day was five, in 1905 (Aug.
 30-Sept.
 3).

 - The first decade of the 20th century had more "stuck in the 70s" days than the next three decades combined (38 vs. 37).
 The 1890s had the second greatest number - 34.
-The current decade, so far, has had 23 occurrences (thru Sept.
-2018).
+The decade that just ended, i.e., the 2010s had 26 occurrences.

 - The latest occurrences for a high/low in the 70s were in 2017, on Oct.
-8 and 9 (the 9th is also the latest date for a low in the 70s).
+8 and 9 (at the time the 9th was the latest date for a low in the 70s - until the following year).
 The earliest occurrences were on June 4 and 5 in 1960.

 - The dates most likely to have experienced a day entirely in the 70s are 7/23, 7/29, 8/9 and 8/12, all of which have had seven such occurrences.